Susheate/Hyprland-config-for-AZERTY-layout/README.md

 - extra-packages.sh :
   Installs the packages I need

-Installation :
+# Installation :

-If you want the latest commit :
+If you want the latest version :

 ```bash
 git clone https://github.com/Susheate/Hyprland-config-for-AZERTY-layout.git && cd Hyprland-config-for-AZERTY-layout && sh install.sh
 ```

-If you want a stable version, use the releases.
+If you want a fully tested version, use the releases.